spmn/sa-mp_masterlist_fix/README.md

 ## How does it work?
 Simple!
-This fix is composed of two main parts:

-1. A php script that parses [SACNR Monitor](http://monitor.sacnr.com/) and writes in a file all server IPs in the format used by SA-MP client;
+This fix injects a DLL into SA-MP client which redirects all the requests outgoing to SA-MP Masterlist (hosted list is not affected) to the server specified in `masterlist_fix.cfg` (default: [SACNR Monitor](http://monitor.sacnr.com/))

 Why SACNR?
 Because they have implemented an API which allows adding of new servers to their Monitor by simple running a filterscript.
 Details [here](http://monitor.sacnr.com/api.html).

-2. A DLL injected into SA-MP client which redirects all the traffic outgoing to SA-MP Masterlist to the server specified in `masterlist_fix.cfg` (default: [nickdodd25](https://github.com/nickdodd25)'s server)

 ## My server still is not appearing on the internet tab.
 Most probably your server is not registered on the [SACNR Monitor](http://monitor.sacnr.com/).

 You can register your server by following these [steps](http://monitor.sacnr.com/api.html).
-In the next ~12 hours the server should appear on internet tab.
+In the next hours the server should appear on internet tab.

 ## How can I contribute?
-There are several parts in this fix which can get better:

-1. ~~Masterlist server~~
-  * thanks to [nickdodd25](https://github.com/nickdodd25), masterlist is now hosted on a powerful machine so it will support heavy traffic;
-  * if you're a maintainer of SACNR Monitor API and do not mind high traffic, then you can help by directly providing a list of servers in SA-MP client format, so the parser will be no longer needed.

-2. Injection code
-  * this fix is currently injected into SA-MP process by a helper executable `masterlist_fix.exe` which means that the user has to open THAT executable instead of the original executable `samp.exe`
+An **auto injector** would make this project more user-friendly because (at this moment) the DLL is injected into SA-MP process by a helper executable `masterlist_fix.exe` which means that the user has to open THAT executable instead of the original executable `samp.exe`.
-  * an auto injector (like ASI Loader) would be a perfect solution